CUBRID/cubrid-testtools/doc/rqg_guide.md

 **Success** is 43, indicating that the test is not completed or in progress.
 (Expected value of **Success** plus **Total of Fail** is 98)
 **Total of Fail** is 1, indicating that one test case has been failed.
 It is linked to detail page of failed cases,such as http://qahome.cubrid.org/qaresult/viewShellTestResult.nhn?shellTestId=22536&resultType=NOK

-# 5. Verify Test Result
-This section mainly introduces how to verify failures
 ## 1. server crash failures
 ### step1: check core alert icon
 ![verify_1](./rqg_image/verify_1.PNG)